tdwg/bdq/tg2/core/generation/docs/core_tests_quick_reference.md

 ### Description

-Propose amendment of the signs of dwc:decimalLatitude and/or dwc:decimalLongitude to align the location with the dwc:countryCode.
+Proposes an amendment of the signs of dwc:decimalLatitude and/or dwc:decimalLongitude to align the location with the dwc:countryCode.

 ### Specification